DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 A career change into teaching allows you to use your experience and passion to inspire young people.

-As well as the options above, [Now Teach](https://nowteach.org.uk/) and [Transition to Teach](https://www.transitiontoteach.co.uk/) are services that can specifically help those changing careers.
+As well as the options above, [Now Teach](https://nowteach.org.uk/) and [Transition to Teach](https://www.transitiontoteach.co.uk/) are services that can specifically help you with changing careers.